 The wonderful thing about public art is that it is all around us, sparking your child’s curiosity and prompting conversations.
 The best thing about talking with your child about public art is that he or she doesn’t really need you to know much about it.
-All you have to do is have the courage to say, “I don’t know.
+All you have to do is say, “I don’t know.
 Let’s go find out.”

 I wrote What’s That, Mom? to equip parents with 15 accessible practical strategies for using public art to spark conversations with children between the ages of 3 and 10 — no artistic talent or insight required.

 Since writing What’s That, Mom?, I’ve become fascinated by the many ways local towns use public art to foster community.
 Whether used to educate, fundraise, or simply decorate, public art is woven into American life.
-Once a week, I pick a town somewhere in the U.S., and write a quick post about how that community uses public art.
+About twice a month, I pick a town somewhere in the U.S., and write a quick post about how that community uses public art.
 In my posts, I try to highlight public art projects that might appeal to families with younger children or at the very least, prompt interesting conversations.

 Thanks for stopping by Caterpickles!
 Leave a comment and let me know what you think.
 I’d love to hear from you.